kofigyan/MoveTracker/README.md

 #### AllEventsActivity
-Show a list of all past traking events.
+Show a list of all past tracking events.

 ### Building